 Any fruit which cooks well can be stewed for breakfast with museli or yoghurt.
 Those same fruits make excellent pies or crumbles – think apples, peaches, nectarines, berries, pears and similar.

 Leftover watermelon can be turned into a popular Tongan drink called ‘Otai and if you have pineapple you can add that to it too.
-My daughters took this to school for Harmony Day (they are part Tongan) and teachers from other classes came to try it everyone loved it so much!
+My kids took this to school for Harmony Day (they are part Tongan) and teachers from other classes came to try it everyone loved it so much!

 Grill fruits such as peaches, nectarines and pineapples to use in salads.
 Or use pineapples on burgers.